notPlancha/immich-gphotos-fix/README.md

 So, instead of using immich-go, we do a different two-step process to avoid mistakes and missing uploads.

-1) Upload photos with the [immich cli](https://immich.app/docs/features/command-line-interface/), grouping them into an album via `--album-name`.
+1) Upload photos with the [immich cli](https://immich.app/docs/features/command-line-interface/), grouping them into an album via `--album-name` / `-A`.
 2) Identify the photos that have missing/bad metadata, and using the [immich API](https://immich.app/docs/api/), repair them using the Google Photos `supplemental-metadata.json` sidecar.

 The photo assets that are missing embedded metadata can be easily identified because they all have the date that the Google Takeout was created.